mantczakaus/ont_amplicon/README.md

     autoMounts = true
 }
 ```
+Specify a different `cacheDir` location if space is limited in your home directory.

 5. Install the taxonkit databases using the script install_taxonkit.sh located in the bin folder or follow the steps described on this [`page`](https://bioinf.shenwei.me/taxonkit/download/).